exercism/problem-specifications/exercises/sgf-parsing/description.md

 character irrespective of if the original character is found in its escaped from or its unescaped from.

+Be careful not to get confused between:

+- The string as it is represented in a string literal in the tests
+- The string that is passed to the SGF parser

+Escape sequences in the string literals may have already been processed by the programming language's parser before they are passed to the SGF parser.

 There are a few more complexities to SGF (and parsing in general), which you can mostly ignore.
 You should assume that the input is encoded in UTF-8, the tests won't contain a charset property, so don't worry about